University of San Francisco, J.D.

 Before Law School...

 Rachel knew before she went to college at Lewis and Clark that she wanted to be a lawyer as she viewed the law as a means to improving the lives of women.
 At Lewis and Clark she majored in History and took a number of political science and gender studies courses.
-As its name suggests, Lewis and Clark promoted and encouraged exploration.
+As its name suggests, Lewis and Clark encouraged travel and exploration.
 During her junior year, Rachel lived and studied in Cuenca, Ecuador.
 Her beloved host mother did not speak a word of English and the experience was a crash course in the art of communication.
 The trip also launched Rachel's love of international travel.